-Many travellers have compared Helsinki to the beautiful Russian city of St Petersburg (a close neighbour across a short strait of water), and the exotic red-brick Orthodox cathedral Uspenski, designed by Aleksei Gornostayev of St Petersburg in the late 1800s, cements the Russian connection.
-The cathedral sits atop a rocky outcrop on the Katajanokka peninsula opposite the fish market, fronted by a statue of Tsar Alexander II, as a memento of Russia's occupation of Finland until 1919.
+Many have compared Helsinki to the beautiful Russian city of St Petersburg, a close neighbour across a strait of water.
+The exotic redbrick Uspenski Cathedral cements the Russian connection, designed by Aleksei Gornostayev of St Petersburg in the mid-1800s.
+The ornate cathedral sits atop a rocky outcrop on the Katajanokka Peninsula opposite the fish market, fronted by a statue of Tsar Alexander II as a memento of Russia's occupation of Finland until 1919.
 The magnificent Byzantine edifice is topped with a characteristic golden onion dome, and the interior is opulently decorated with valuable icons.
-The cathedral is beautifully situated and very eye-catching; it looks out over much of the city and from much of the city you can look back at it.
+The cathedral is beautifully situated and very eye-catching as it can be seen from many places in the city.
 There are wonderful views of Helsinki from the hill.
-Parts of the church are off-limits when there is not a service being conducted but there is still plenty to see in this ornate cathedral.
-Flash photography is not allowed inside but if you are respectful about it you can take pictures without a flash.
+Parts of the church are off-limits when there is not a service being conducted but there is still plenty to see.
+Flash photography is not allowed inside.